 Next morning we’re checking him over, it’s a trip to the vet for sure.
 His left eye isn’t opening up normally, his right eye is fine.
 Wen’s looking up their opening times and I look down as Archer turns around, his left eye is open and bright and his right eye is half asleep.
 What the hell?
 A couple more blinks and both eyes are staring up at me …. got you!
 I could almost see the doggy grin!

-It turns out a half asleep retriever will often have squiffy looking eyes, I just never really had course to scrutinise him that closely, but I have no doubt he took the opportunity to teach me a lesson.
-I got the message, he on the other hand is still eating all the moss.
+It turns out a half-asleep retriever will often have squiffy looking eyes, I just never really had cause to scrutinise him that closely, but I have no doubt he took the opportunity to teach me a lesson.
+I got the message, he, on the other hand, is still eating all the moss.